 High housing costs can have a negative impact on health.
-Cost-burdened households may also be forced to choose between the cost of housing and other essentials, such as food, utilities, and healthcare. more
+Cost-burdened households may be forced to choose between the cost of housing and other essentials, such as food, utilities, and healthcare. more

-||Percentage of renters and owners who are housing cost burdened|
+|Measure||Percentage of renters and owners who are housing cost burdened|

-||2013-2017 American Community Survey - Selected Housing Characteristics|
+|Data Source||2013-2017 American Community Survey - Selected Housing Characteristics|

-||This indicator uses housing data from the American Community Survey to calculate the total estimated percentage of cost burdened renters and owners in each city and town in Rhode Island.
+|What this measure means||This measure uses housing data from the American Community Survey to calculate the total estimated percentage of cost burdened renters and owners in each municipality in Rhode Island.
 Housing cost burden is defined as spending more than 30% of annual household income on housing.
-Total housing cost burden was calculated by adding together the number of cost burdened housing units with a mortgage, without a mortgage, and paying rent, dividing by the total number of housing units with a mortgage, without a mortgage, and paying rent, and then multiplying by 100.
-For this indicator, a cities and towns with the highest percentages of total cost burden are considered the most disadvantaged, and those with the lowest total cost burden are the least disadvantaged.|
+For this measure, total housing cost burden was calculated by adding together the number of cost burdened housing units with a mortgage, without a mortgage, and paying rent, dividing by the total number of housing units with a mortgage, without a mortgage, and paying rent, and then multiplying by 100.|